-New hormone therapy shows promise for menopausal symptoms in animal modelDecember 13th, 2012 in Medical research /
+New hormone therapy shows promise for menopausal symptoms in animal modelDecember 13, 2012 in Medicine & Health / Medical research

 Investigators at Wake Forest Baptist Medical Center have concluded research on a new postmenopausal hormone therapy that shows promise as an effective treatment for menopausal symptoms and the prevention of osteoporosis without increasing the risk for heart disease or breast cancer.